TimOelrichs/doublecherryGB-libretro/README.md

 - start or join a netplay (a second player can join any time)

 The netpacket api is activated when you set emulated gameboys to 1.

-<b>This is only meant for trading purposes and may be too slow for actual Multiplayer.</b>
+This is only meant for trading purposes and may be too slow for actual Multiplayer.
 For Multiplayer-sessions please set the amount of emulated gameboys to 2 or higher, because this will activate the old savestate sync for lagfree netplay.

 Trading should work with other GB/GBC Games as well: